AdaCore/spark2014/lrm/source/mapping-spec.rst

 TBD

-Specifications of Children in |SPARK|:
+Specifications of Private Children in |SPARK|:

 TBD

-Bodies of Children in |SPARK|:
+Bodies of Private Children in |SPARK|:

 As per SPARK 2005